Logiqx/gpx-ideas/docs/usage/gpz/README.md

 ### Recommended Directory Structure

 This section provides a few simple recommendations for the creators of GPX/GPZ files.
-The example used in this section uses the GPX format to show the inclusion of two photos which accompany the GPX file.
+The example used in this section uses the GPZ format for the inclusion of two photos which accompany the GPX file.

 ![img](photos/portland-bill.jpg)

-Download the example *[GPZ file](example.gpz)* which contains the GPX and example photos.
+Download the *[GPZ file](example.gpz)* which contains the example GPX and photos.

 **Note:** Applications should strictly enforce the following set of guidelines when resolving relative references in a GPZ file (especially see item 4 in the following list).